 Types of Group Therapy

 Group therapy is an effective way to treat a whole host of issues, and also simply a way for a healthy individual to better understand him or herself.
-Groups can focus on a certain mental or physical issue like anxiety, depression, anger-management, obesity, or drug addiction.
+Groups can focus on a certain mental or physical issue like anxiety, depression, anger-management, or obesity.
 There are also specific groups available for people who are dealing with trauma, from the death of a child to a parent with cancer.
 In this respect, some groups can function as a support network to connect people dealing with specific challenges.

 The most important takeaway from the vast number of available groups and the range of issues they deal with is that you are never alone in your suffering.
 No matter what you’re going through, you can find solace and develop your self-awareness within a community of people who are seeking to do the same.

 Group therapy may seem counterintuitive at first.
 How are you supposed to get to know yourself when you’re surrounded by other people?
 Isn’t the whole point of therapy for your therapist to focus on you and you alone?
 Why bother sharing?